MicrosoftDocs/sql-docs/azure-sql/database-watcher-data.md

 - A database in [Real-Time Analytics in Microsoft Fabric](/fabric/real-time-analytics/overview).

   Customers cannot choose the geographical location of the database.
-Data replication to a different region or geography is not supported.

 To fully control data residency for collected SQL monitoring data, customers must choose a database on an Azure Data Explorer cluster as the data store.